 (1) General.
-Subject to the requirements hereinafter provided, regular full-time employees hired on or before June 30, 2008, who sever employment for purposes of immediate retirement and, concurrent therewith, commence receiving benefit payments under the City of Monroe Employees' Retirement System referenced in Section 1 (a) above, shall be eligible for health care benefits for himself/herself, his/her spouse and, except for those who elect annuity withdrawal as provided in Section 1 (a) (3) above, his/her eligible dependents.1
+Subject to the requirements hereinafter provided, regular full-time employees hired on or before June 30, 2008, who sever employment for purposes of immediate retirement and, concurrent therewith, commence receiving benefit payments under the City of Monroe Employees' Retirement System referenced in Section 1 (a) above, shall be eligible for health care benefits for himself, his spouse and, except for those who elect annuity withdrawal as provided in Section 1 (a) (3) above, his eligible dependents.